sjuergen/BatteryBox/README.md

 And I want to use ist for a "quite" independent "Power-Supply".
 My expectations are:

-- supply the cooling box with power for a couple of hours while I'm hiking without consumption power from the starter battery
+- supply the cooling box (in my case an Dometic CF35W) with power for a couple of hours while I'm hiking without consumption power from the starter battery
 - don't spent money for the fully integration of a second battery which can be charged via the alternator
+- I don't have the expectation, that I

 # Requirements